 These things often indicate an individual has reached the point they are ready to seek professional help.

 Observation, initiating non-threatening conversations with substance abusers when they are lucid and calm, and speaking to a drug rehabilitation specialist are all important aspects of preparing for a drug or alcohol intervention.

 2) Which Drug Intervention Programs Are The Best?

-The best drug intervention programs, like non 12 step rehabilitation programs, are specifically tailored to individuals based on their preferred drug, length of dependency or addiction, underlying mental and physical health conditions and myriad other factors including socioeconomic status, education and ethnic background.
+The best drug intervention programs, like non 12 step rehabilitation programs, are specifically tailored to individuals.

 When researching drug intervention services, look for a facility that follows evidence-based, best practices that include an immediate transfer to a well-qualified detoxification program after the client agrees to seek treatment.

 It is helpful for people who have reached the breaking point and feel like it is time to force a loved one into rehab, to realize what an intervention is, and what it is not.

 An intervention is not a forced admission into one of the alcohol intervention programs in the area.

 An intervention is a carefully planned meeting designed to encourage a substance abuser to voluntarily enter a rehabilitation facility for treatment.